sanathsharma/dotfiles/.config/nvim/README.md

 - `[{` - jump to start of current code block
 - `%` - jump to matching closing or opening braces
 - `z=` - suggestion for spell fix
-- `zg` - add a word as good word to the spellfile
+- `zg` - add a word as good word to the spell file
+- <C-e> (Ctrl + e): Scroll the page down by one line without moving the cursor.
+- <C-y> (Ctrl + y): Scroll the page up by one line without moving the cursor.
+- <C-d> (Ctrl + d): Scroll the page down by half a screen without moving the cursor.
+- <C-u> (Ctrl + u): Scroll the page up by half a screen without moving the cursor.
+- <C-f> (Ctrl + f): Scroll the page down by a full screen without moving the cursor.
+- <C-b> (Ctrl + b): Scroll the page up by a full screen without moving the cursor.